 Examples of jobs you may be qualified for after completion of this program: Salary range dependent on type of business and can be higher depending on type of product.

 Small Business Owner

+\$35,000-50,000/yr.

 Learn the ins and outs of developing a sewn product from concept to consumer in this entrepreneurial program.
 Turn ideas into your entrepreneurial sewn product business.
 Learn aspects of the sewn products business; develop a feasibility and marketing plan related to a conceptual product; sewn product manufacturing in industrial and home-based environments, and preparation for employment in the clothing construction industry.
+Classes are free.